Policies and Regulations - Admissions and Records

 Students are responsible for knowing what constitutes academic dishonesty and for consulting with instructors about questions or concerns.

-Effective Fall 2013, Ohlone Community College District will be designated a smoke-free district.
+Ohlone Community College District is a smoke-free district.
 Smoking is prohibited in all college vehicles, buildings, indoor and outdoor facilities, disabled and general use parking lots, and all open areas of district property.